How Do You Become a Registered Nurse?

 Here are a few tips every entry-level nurse should consider when job hunting:

-- Prepare for your interview – For a nursing position, you’ll want to prepare beyond the basic questions by addressing limitations, concerns, and pain points that are specific to that facility and role.
+- Prepare for your interview – For a nursing position, you’ll want to prepare beyond the basic questions by addressing limitations, concerns, and pain points specific to that facility and role.
 For example, do you speak a second language that can help with non-English-speaking patients?
-Research a facility’s primary treatment offerings, patient population, and biggest hurdles to showcase your unique qualifications.
+Research a facility’s primary treatment offerings, patient population, and biggest hurdles to showcase your qualifications.
 It is also possible that they may give you a patient scenario and ask how you would proceed -- it could include anything from prioritizing care to communicating with a patient and family.

-Get Started on Your Nursing Journey with Keypath
+Get Started on Your Nursing Journey

 By partnering with world-class universities, we’ve created the highest caliber of remote programs for anyone looking to propel their career forward, including an Accelerated Bachelor of Science in Nursing (ABSN).
-Graduates of non-nursing Bachelor’s degree programs can earn their ABSN in a single year through one of Keypath’s many top-tier options.
+Graduates of non-nursing Bachelor’s degree programs can earn their ABSN in a year through one of our many top-tier options.

 The content published on our blog is reviewed by credentialed healthcare professionals to give you the most up-to-date and professionally accurate information.
 This particular article was professionally reviewed by Colleen Sanders, RN, FNP-BC on April 20, 2021.